Is Gmail Secure? Find How to Secure your Gmail Account

 Note: If you click at “No SMS passcode,” then your Gmail recipients will open the message directly, however, recipients with no Gmail account will get an emailed passcode.
 If you select “SMS passcode,” then the receiver will receive a code via text message.
 Make sure to enter the receiver’s phone number instead of yours.

-How Safe Is Gmail from Hackers?
+How Secure Is Gmail from Hackers?

 You can keep your Gmail safe from hackers by marking the Gmail security checklist.
 To keep your Gmail account safe from hackers, use the Chrome extension that is built to secure your online accounts.